logo

 $this->add_meta_box( 'select_post_template', __( 'Post Template', 'custom-post-templates' ), 'select_post_template', 'product', 'side', 'default' );

-Joshua Nelson says:
+Joshua Nelson answers:

 You can be default use single-{posttype}.php as a template for your custom post type.
 Then you can set up if-elseif loops in that file depending on which page it is.